 Kitsap Peninsula National Water Trail

 The Kitsap Peninsula National Water Trail is the only Washington water trail in the National Water Trails System and explores the peninsula’s passages, islands, inlets, bays, and canals.
-Visit charming waterfront towns like Port Orchard, Gig Harbor, and Port Gamble on the peninsula’s ferry-connected eastern shores or explore oyster-obsessed Hood Canal and Case Inlet to the west.
-Maps – both interactive online and printable PDF – detail the launch sites, state parks, camping areas, and other watercraft-specific amenities.
+Visit charming waterfront communities like Port Orchard and Port Gamble, or explore the Hood Canal.
+A handy interactive map details the launch sites, state parks, camping areas, and other watercraft-specific amenities.

 Willapa Bay Water Trail

-Located in southwest Washington, the Willapa Bay Water Trail tours one of the largest river estuaries on the Pacific Coast, fed by the North, Willapa, and Nasella rivers.
-Willapa Bay is protected from the ocean by the 28-mile Long Beach Peninsula and makes for spectacular paddling.
+Located in Southwest Washington, the Willapa Bay Water Trail tours one of the largest river estuaries on the Pacific Coast.
+Willapa Bay is protected from the ocean by the Long Beach Peninsula and makes for spectacular paddling.
 Cruise past grasslands, pine forests, scenic beaches, tidelands, and Willapa National Wildlife Refuge.

 Travel Tip: When planning a visit to this water trail, it’s essential to be aware of the tides.
 Half of the water in the bay retreats at low tide, leaving mudflats that can strand paddlers if they are caught by surprise.